Explore Kansas Prairies & Unique Attractions

 - The Amelia Earhart Festival occurs annualy on the third weekend of July in Atchinson.
 Locals and visitors celebrate the brave aviator and her many accomplishments.
 Enjoy food and crafts fair, outdoor concert, carnival, aerobatic performances, and fireworks.
 Earhart lived in Atchinson until the age of 12.
 Her childhood home is a museum honoring her legacy.

 - The Haunted Atchison Season is another popular event in the city.
 Known as “the most haunted town in Kansas,” Atchison beckons ghost hunters with its themed haunted tours, mystery dinners, and spiritual readings.
 The season runs from September thru early November.

 - Pickin’ on the Plains Bluegrass and Folk Festival is held each summer in Colby.
 Folks congregate for a musical extravaganza featuring top bluegrass performers.
-This year marks the event’s 25th anniversary.
-It is scheduled for June 4th -6th.
+Look for it every June.